hsjungcr/fcc_recipe_box/README.md

 # fcc_recipe_box

-This one does not use any jQuery
+Took alot from the FCC Recipe Box example, but this one does not use any jQuery